Vishnunkumar/clipcrop/README.md

 # clipcrop
-Extract sections of images from your image by using OpenAI's CLIP and Facebooks Detr implemented on HuggingFace Transformers
+- Extract sections of images from your image by using OpenAI's CLIP and Facebooks Detr implemented on HuggingFace Transformers
+- Added new capability for segmentation using CLIP and Detr segmentation models

 # Why Detr?